databrary/policies/agreement-annex-I.md

 and Annex III ("Databrary Access Guide").

-Authorized Investigators acknowledge and agree to comply with Databrary\'s three guiding ethical principles, which are to:
+Authorized Investigators acknowledge and agree to comply with Databrary's three guiding ethical principles, which are to:

 -   Treat data stored and shared via Databrary with the same high standard of care that Authorized Investigators treat data collected